-Cypriot eats halloumi a lot, I’ve even seen relatives making it by hand in Cyprus.
-We enjoy it with slices of watermelon and halloumi sandwiches drizzled in ketchup (trust me, it’s epic).
+Cypriots eat halloumi a lot- I’ve even seen relatives making it by hand in Cyprus.
+There, they eat it with slices of watermelon or as fried halloumi sandwiches drizzled in ketchup.

-Yes it’s a super easy recipe, but I wanted to share it here as readers often tell me how bored they are with their go-to healthy lunch recipes so I thought this would liven things up a bit and it can, of course be enjoyed all year round.
+Yes it’s a super easy recipe, but I wanted to share it here as readers often tell me how bored they are with their go-to salad recipes.

 It also makes a tasty starter for a two or three course meal you might rustle up for a special occasion.
 Think of it as the Cypriot alternative to Prawn Cocktail!

 It is of course also low carb/high protein so will keep you full for longer.

 - 1 halloumi cheese (full fat is the tastiest, washed)

 - 2 tablespoons mild olive oil (not extra virgin)

 - Any salad you like.
 I prefer mixed green leaves, cucumber and tomatoes here.